Chapter 14 Summarizing Data

 Summarizing data is what it sounds like.
 You’re reducing the number of rows in your dataset based on some predetermined method.
 Taking the average of a group of numbers is summarizing the data.
 Many numbers have been condensed to one: the average.
 In this chapter we’ll go over summarizing data, and some aesthetic changes we can make for publication ready tables.

-14.1 Data to play with
+14.1 Data to Play With

-atlNO2 <- read_csv("data/2018hourlyNO2_Atl_wide.csv", skip = 7, na =c("-999")) %>%
+atlNO2 <- read_csv("data/2018hourlyNO2_Atl_wide.csv", skip = 7, na = c("-999")) %>%

 rename_with(~tolower(gsub("/.*", "", .x))) %>%